EHR + POS + CRM + Scheduling, One Platform

 The structural problem with most legacy optometry practice management is that each function lived in a separate module that needed to be configured, maintained, and synced.
 The EHR knows about the patient.
 The billing module knows about the claims.
 The optical POS knows about the sales.
 The CRM knows about the messaging.
 Reconciling them is a daily job.

 Modern integrated practice management platforms collapse the modules into one database.
 The same patient record carries the chart history, the optical sale history, the billing ledger, and the messaging history.
-Per AOA practice management guidance, this consolidation is the single biggest contributor to operational efficiency in independent practices since cloud-based EHR adoption itself.
+The American Optometric Association publishes practice management resources confirming that this consolidation is one of the biggest contributors to operational efficiency in independent practices since cloud-based EHR adoption itself.
+If you are weighing where to host that single database, our cloud-based optometry software guide covers the tradeoffs.

 The KPIs That Actually Tell You How the Practice Is Doing